Hair and Knots

 - Indonesian hair is also only a marketing term.
 It is just Indian hair given a different name by some sellers.

 - Synthetic hair makes the best gray for the first 30%.
 Above 30% we blend in white yak hair by default because a higher percentage of synthetic gray does not look or feel right.
 Human gray can appear yellow and it is very over-processed because the donor hair is dark brown or black.
 However synthetic gray can look unnaturally bright in UV black light.
 If you frequent UV lighted rooms please mention it when you order and we will not include the synthetic gray and use yak instead.

-- We match any type of hair regardless of ethnic origin.
+- We can often texture-match your hair-sample and try to match any type of hair regardless of ethnic origin.

 - Evenly distributed highlights will change your overall color blend and may cause a mismatch with your real hair

 - Spot highlights look like streaks or chunks except the color goes all the way down through the knot.